 "A guy?
 Who?
 I don't need to think anything of being watched by my familiar."

-What the heck.
+What the hell.
 That's exactly how you'd treat a dog or cat.
-Zero turned away.
+Is that waht this was going to be?
+Zero, the one and only Zero treated like a household pet?.
+Shaking in almost uncontrolled rage, Zero turned away.
 She really was getting on his nerves.

 "Oh, and these.
 Wash them for me tomorrow."
 Several items came flying over to land softly beside him.
 He picked them up, wondering what they were.